Salilw1999/iesg-whitelabel-grafana/docs/sources/tutorials/grafana-fundamentals/index.md

 ## Add a logging data source

-Grafana supports log data sources, like [Loki](/oss/loki/).
-Just like for metrics, you first need to add your data source to Grafana.
+IESG supports log data sources, like [Loki](/oss/loki/).
+Just like for metrics, you first need to add your data source to IESG.

 1. Click the menu icon and, in the sidebar, click **Connections** and then **Data sources**.
 1. Click **+ Add new data source**.